 Dietary Help For Inflammation

-Symptoms of inflammation can be uncomfortable but you can help by paying attention to your hormone balance and diet.
+Symptoms of inflammation are connected to some serious health conditions but you can help yourself by paying attention to your hormone balance and diet.

 Inflammation is a defence mechanism in the body.
 The immune system recognises damaged cells, irritants, and pathogens, and it begins the healing process.

-Inflammatory diseases include a vast array of disorders and conditions that are characterised by inflammation such as allergies, asthma, autoimmune diseases, coeliac disease, hepatitis, inflammatory bowel disease and transplant rejection.
+Inflammatory diseases include a vast array of disorders and conditions that are characterised by inflammation such as allergies, arthritis & gout, asthma, autoimmune diseases such as lupus, coeliac disease, hepatitis and inflammatory bowel disease.

 It can also be seen in issues with your balance, muscle weakness, tiredness, insulin resistance and even diarrhoea.